tvOS 10 with better Siri support and more launched on September 13, 2016.

 - Single sign-on authentication

 - Live Tune-In

 - HomeKit commands

 What's New in tvOS 10

-tvOS is the operating system that runs on the Apple TV, taking iOS-style design elements and translating them to an Apple TV interface. tvOS is designed to put content front and center, with a familiar app-based design that's easy to navigate through the touch-based remote and Siri voice commands.
+tvOS is the operating system that runs on the Apple TV, taking iOS-style design elements and translating them to an interface made for the larger screen of a television set. tvOS is designed to put content front and center, with a familiar app-centric design that's easy to navigate through the touch-based remote and Siri voice commands.

-Since the Apple TV launched in October, Apple has been steadily updating tvOS with new features like Bluetooth keyboard support, dictation support, and more, and on June 13, 2016, Apple unveiled the latest version of the tvOS operating system -- tvOS 10.
+Since the fourth-generation Apple TV launched in October of 2015, Apple has been steadily updating tvOS with new features like Bluetooth keyboard support, dictation support, and more, and on June 13, 2016, Apple unveiled the latest version of the tvOS operating system -- tvOS 10.

 tvOS 10 builds on the initial tvOS features, introducing improved search, expanded Siri capabilities, Single Sign-On authentication, and a dedicated Apple TV Remote app for iOS devices.

 Siri is able to search for movies by topic, bringing up content around a theme like "high school comedies from the 80s" or "movies about baseball" or "movies about dinosaurs."
 Through a Live Tune-In feature introduced earlier this year but promoted as part of tvOS 10, Siri can also go directly to a live channel in a supported app with commands like "Watch CBS News" or "Watch ESPN."